ddhartma/Disaster-Response-Pipeline-Project/README.md

 ## The Web App <a name="web_app"></a>
 Below are a few screenshots of the web app.
+The web app header:
+    ![image6]
+    The message and result block:
+    ![image7]
+    The interactive dataset analysis part:
+    ![image8]

 ## CRISP-DM Analysis <a name="CRISP_DM"></a>